nhsconnect/gpconnect/index.md

 *	You're a software development company already working with the NHS or would like to work with the NHS.
 *	You want to use GP Connect to develop an API to consume GP data.
 You intend to work with a suitable end-user organisation, which you may or may not have already identified.

-Use the developer ecosystem above to work through each stage of a typical GP Connect API project.
+Use the developer ecosystem below to work through each stage of a typical GP Connect API project.

 #### Provider supplier ####
 *	You're a GP clinical data supplier, such as EMIS Health, INPS Vision, Microtest Health and TPP.
 *	You want to use GP Connect to enable other systems to access GP data on your system for direct patient care.

-Use the developer ecosystem above to work through each stage of a typical GP Connect API project.
+Use the developer ecosystem below to work through each stage of a typical GP Connect API project.
 Information of particular relevance to providers is clearly marked.

 #### End-user organisation ####
-*	You're a CCG with GP practices organised in a federation or hub; you're a hospital or provider of emergency care or other care setting.
+*	You're a clinical commissioning group (CCG) with GP practices organised in a federation or hub; you're a hospital or provider of emergency care or other care setting.
 *	You want to use an existing GP Connect API or commission a new, GP Connect-enabled system to access GP data from more than one GP clinical data provider to improve direct patient care.

 See [Getting involved with GP Connect](https://digital.nhs.uk/services/gp-connect/getting-involved-with-gp-connect#information-for-commissioning-or-end-user-organisations).

+## Development ecosystem ##

+Our developer ecosystem takes you through each stage of a typical GP Connect API project.
+Click on a stage to find out more.

+{% include developer_journey.html %}

 ## Community engagement ##
 GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.